-We are creating vast new parks around the stadiums and training sites, which will be irrigated with recycled water.
+We have created vast new parks around the stadiums and training sites, which that are irrigated with recycled water.
 Our Tree Nursery is also producing thousands of trees and we’ve selected low-water-consumption and regional plants for sustainable landscaping.
 By early 2020, 500,000m2 of turf, 5,000 trees and 80,000 shrubs had been planted in stadium precincts and public spaces across Qatar.

 - 75% of plants are native species and drought tolerant to combat desertification, a growing concern across the region

 - Typical desert landscapes are mimicked as much as possible, rather than using turf

 - Irrigation systems for landscape use 100% recycled water

 To take cars off the road, we developed our public transport system, including the Doha Metro, new bus routes and tram systems in Lusail and Education City.
 We also shifted 25% of public buses to electric buses for use during the tournament.
 This technology helped reduce greenhouse gases and air pollution.

 FIFA-World-Cup-2022™-First-Sustainability-Progress-Report.pdf (5.86 MB)